✓ Certified QuickBooks Advisor since 1999 ✓ Desktop & Online Support

 A Better 3rd Party Full Payroll Solution

+We have reviewed and worked with dozens of third party payroll services only to find that they have flaws that do not fit well with our clients, or they do not properly integrate into QuickBooks.
 This forces manual distribution through a Payroll Clearing Account and journal entries to properly allocate the payroll to proper accounts.
-This once setup doesn't take a lot of time, but wouldn't it be nice to have a system that can be setup to import into QuickBooks, make processing payroll easy, and take the responsibilities of paying the taxes plus filing the forms from your busy days ?
+This once setup doesn’t take a lot of time, but wouldn’t it be nice to have a system that can be setup to import into QuickBooks, make processing payroll easy, and take the responsibilities of paying the taxes plus filing the forms from your busy days ?

 **ADPrun** is the best and most reliable solution we have found for all businesses under 50 employees.
 We highly recommend them for our clients, regardless of operation size.